Everett, Washington (CNN) — Sprawled out before us sits the exterior of the world's biggest building by volume. They make airliners here. Big ones.

 Then, like a holy relic brought back from the Crusades -- Boeing lets us touch "it."

-the most powerful commercially produced jet engine in the world.
+A GE90-115B jet engine dwarfs a Boeing worker.
+Guinness calls it the most powerful commercially produced jet engine in the world.

 We gather around this rock star engine like thirsty travelers at a desert oasis, each taking turns running our hands across its silver exterior.
 The lip of the engine's mouth feels rough, like it has countless scratches etched into it.
 That design, engineers discovered, helps reduce noise.